-New businesses starting as a company, trust, sole trader, joint venture or partnership can now use this service.
-In the future, it'll also be available to existing businesses and superannuation funds.
+- New businesses starting as a company, trust, sole trader, joint venture or partnership who can apply for a company name, Australian Business Number (ABN) and tax registrations.
+In the future it will also be available to superannuation funds.

 We need your help!
 If you use this service, please give us your feedback so we can make it even better!

 What's an Australian Company Number (ACN)?

 An ACN is a unique nine-digit number that every company in Australia has.

 ACNs are managed by the Australian Securities and Investments Commission (ASIC).

 If your business is a company, then you'll need an ACN.
 By law, an ACN must be shown on a number of documents, including:

 - any documents you lodge with ASIC